netanelazran11/BiomedSciAI_ACL_Project/README.md

 bmfm-targets-run -cn predict input_file=$MY_DATA_FILE working_dir=/tmp checkpoint=ibm-research/biomed.rna.bert.110m.wced.multitask.v1
 ```

 For more details tutorial see RNA tutoirals.
+Note to use the notebook you will need to install the `notebook` optional dependencies (see [Installation](#2-installation)):
+- To run inference programmatically, you can see a zero-shot example in this [scRNA zero-shot notebook](tutorials/RNA/1_zero_shot_using_yaml.ipynb).
+- To inspect the resulting embeddings and cell-type predictions use this [scRNA inspect embeddings notebook](tutorials/RNA/2_inference_inspection.ipynb).

 ### Downloading DNA checkpoint